Introduction to Software Testing

 - Create and document automated and manual test plans and procedures, execute tests, analyze results, and report test problems and bugs.

 - Perform software testing in all phases of the design-develop-test-release-maintain software life cycle

 - Understand various development methodologies, such as Agile and Scrum

 - Possess thorough knowledge of several testing tools

 - Be fluent in UNIX, Linux, and/or Windows, as well as scripting and command-line tools

 - Be an excellent communicator (written and verbal)

 Some positions require programming skills and an understanding of databases.
 You don’t necessarily need years of programming experience to be a tester, but it wouldn’t hurt to go through the basics.

-How can this Testing skills help in career growth?
+How can these Testing skills help in career growth?

 You can start your career as a software tester with an entry-level position.
 The speed with which you grow will depend on your exposure to different technologies, your experience, and your awareness of testing methods.
 Professional training and technical expertise will help to speed up your growth.